-In the Tualatin Valley, we relish exploring the lush land with outdoor adventures year-round.
+In Oregon’s Tualatin Valley, we relish exploring the lush land with outdoor adventures year-round.
 Whether you’re just visiting for the weekend or planning a multi-day getaway, plan an invigorating itinerary of high-flying adventure and leisurely bike rides that are sure to satiate the adventurous spirit.

 Head west to the small city of Banks, Oregon, and rent a bike—single rider or tandem—from Banks Bicycle Repair and Rental.
 Then, venture along the Banks-Vernonia State Trail.
 Once a busy railway, the Banks-Vernonia State Trail is Oregon’s first rails-to-trails path, a 21-mile, multi-use trail open to hikers, cyclists and equestrians.

 The last stop is a thrilling zip line escapade at Tree to Tree Adventure Park (opens for the season in March) or Pumpkin Ridge Zip Tour.
 Experience the Tualatin Valley from new heights—literally—as you whizz from platform to platform in the forest’s canopy, overlooking the amazing Oregon coastal range.

 Afterward, explore the tastes of Tualatin Valley with a visit to a winery (or two).
 Not far from downtown Forest Grove, David Hill Vineyard & Winery is open by reservation.
 Here, you can enjoy a variety of wines from some of the oldest vines in the Willamette Valley wine growing region.
 If you want to stay closer to downtown, Dauntless Wine Co. is located right on Main Street.
 Owned by veterans, Dauntless produces a variety of wine made from grapes grown throughout the region.